visicode/Balzac.js/README.md

 # Balzac.js

-> A JavaScript library that enhance your browser.
+> A JavaScript library that enhance your browser

 **Test page**